A major research project into the science and ecology of Antarctica is being carried out by The Royal Netherlands Institute for Sea Research (NIOZ).

 Max Neus of Delta says:

-There was a further important contribution made by RDM equipment to the project.
-Before being signed off as safe to deploy, the completed modules had to be tested in simulated Antarctic conditions in temperature-controlled test rooms.
-The climatic chambers used were themselves controlled and monitored by RDM systems, reports Max
+Before being signed off as safe to deploy, the completed modules were tested in simulated Antarctic conditions in temperature-controlled test rooms.
+The climatic chambers used were themselves controlled and monitored by RDM systems, reports Max Neus.

 “The Antarctic project was in many ways unique,” he says.
 “However, we believe it points towards a bigger opportunity for the application of RDM system in the growing field of modularised facilities.
 These are used in many parts of the world to provide instant accommodation, for disaster relief by aid agencies, governments and the military.
 To enable their use in many parts of the world, particularly tropical zones, climate control is required.
 RDM solutions are a quick, cost-effective solution - and proven.”